iamwillsoto/iamwillsoto/README.md

 # Will Soto — Cloud DevOps Engineer (AWS)

-Cloud DevOps Engineer focused on designing, automating, and operating reliable AWS infrastructure using Infrastructure as Code and CI/CD.
-My work centers on event-driven architectures, environment isolation, and production-ready automation that reflects how real platform teams operate.
+Cloud DevOps Engineer building reliable, production-ready AWS infrastructure with Infrastructure as Code and CI/CD.
+My work focuses on event-driven architectures, environment isolation (beta → prod), and secure automation that reflects real platform team workflows.

-I build systems to be reproducible, observable, and secure — with clear promotion paths from development to production.
+I design systems to be reproducible, observable, and operationally sound.

 ---

 ## About

-I work primarily in AWS, designing and deploying cloud infrastructure with Terraform, serverless services, and CI/CD pipelines that enforce safe change management.
-My projects emphasize architectural clarity, least-privilege security, and operational reliability rather than one-off demos.
+I work primarily in AWS, designing and operating cloud platforms using Terraform, serverless services, containers, and CI/CD pipelines that enforce safe change management.
+My projects emphasize architectural clarity, least-privilege security, and operational reliability over one-off demos.

 This GitHub serves as a hands-on portfolio of production-style Cloud and DevOps implementations, each supported by documentation and architectural context.